vindarel/lisp-journey/content/pythonVSlisp.md

 only macros though.
-The polymorphism of the object system (CLOS) (commonly referred to as generic dispatch) helps, and Lisp's "moldability" in a whole allows us to refactor code exactly how we want, to build a "DSL" to express what we want.
+The polymorphism of the object system (CLOS) (commonly referred to as generic dispatch) helps, and Lisp's "moldability" in a whole allows us to refactor code exactly how we want, to build a "Domain Specific Language" to express what we want.

 # Libraries

 ## Library management

-*pip*: use virtual envs (virtualenv, virtualenvwrapper, tox, anaconda,… ?), pin dependencies (pip-tools, pipenv, poetry, pyupdate,… ?).
+*pip*: use virtual environments (virtualenv, virtualenvwrapper, tox, anaconda,… ?), pin dependencies (pip-tools, pipenv, poetry, pyupdate,… ?).
 Debug problems due to a third party library that didn't pin its dependencies strictly enough.